GT Advanced forecasts loss on tight financing in solar, LED markets

-GT Advanced Technologies Inc, a maker of solar and LED equipment, said it expects to report a loss for the fourth quarter as its customers struggle with limited access to new capital, sending its shares down as much as 17 percent.
+Dec 18 GT Advanced Technologies Inc, a maker of solar and LED equipment, said it expects to report a loss for the fourth quarter as its customers struggle with limited access to new capital, sending its shares down 15 percent before the bell.

 Asian banks are limiting their exposure to the solar and LED sectors and access to bank capital remains limited, Chief Executive Tom Gutierrez said on a conference call with analysts to discuss the company's outlook.

-The limited liquidity and overcapacity in the solar industry will continue to affect customers, and GT Advanced's financial performance, through 2013 and potentially into 2014, he said.
+The limited liquidity and overcapacity will continue to affect customers, and hence GT Advanced's financial performance, through 2013 and potentially into 2014, he said.

 The company, which gets about 95 percent of its revenue by supplying components to solar and LED customers in Asia, has already slashed its workforce by about 25 percent.